Browser-in-the-loop testing: Playwright + Chrome DevTools MCP + Codex CLI

 | Network mocking | First-class via browser_route tools |

-Registering both costs roughly 32k tokens of context — around 16% of a 200k-token window.
-Most agents select the appropriate server automatically when the task description is clear 3.
+Registering both servers costs roughly 32k tokens of context, around 16 per cent of a 200k-token window.
+Most agents select the appropriate server automatically when the task description is clear3.

 Quick setup via CLI